Museums & Archives

 The Philip Robinson Library

 The Philip Robinson Library is the University's main library and is within five minutes' walking distance of the School.
-The library has more than 1,500 study spaces, including areas for group discussion and silent research.
+It has over 1,900 study spaces, including areas for group discussion and silent research.
+It's open 24/7 during term time.

 For an overview of: